Affirming therapy for LGBTQ+ individuals, BIPOC clients, immigrants and anyone who has felt unseen in a therapy room before.

 I offer a free 15-minute consultation by phone or video.
 It's a chance to ask questions, get a feel for how I work, and decide whether this feels like the right fit.
 No pressure, no commitment.

-Anxiety Therapy - Brooklyn, NY
+Affirming Therapy - Brooklyn, NY

 26 Court Street, Suite 1001, Brooklyn, NY 11242